sblab-bioinformatics/dna-secondary-struct-chrom-lands/Methods.md

 rm rhh*union.bed
 rm union.merge.bed
 ```

+`genome.txt` is tab delimited file giving the of chromosomes in the input files.
+See the documentation of `coverageBed` for further details.

 Read counts were adjusted by libraries size defined as number of reads mapped in all chromosomes but excluding chrM: